PatrickKyei/exception/_drafts/2022-05-26-mistakes-that-stopped-my-sunshine.md

 How we can do that is to take the lessons from our own mistakes or learn the lessons other people have discovered from the tests they have faced in life.

 I have faced such tests, made some terrible mistakes, and learned from them.
 I am sharing some lessons from one of these situations with you.

+I had sunshine and it was one of the beautiful things in my life.
+Things felt lively and it was evident in many aspect of my life.
+Tough times were bearable because there was always sunshine to give you the energy to make things grow again.

+And then the rains began to show up.
+I was not prepared for the rain.
+I feared too much of it going was going to kill everything that has started doing well because of the sunshine I was getting.

+I asked for the rains to go away not knowing I needed it to fall heavily for the sun to keep brighting.
+But I asked to go away and so the sunshine didn't show up.
+And then everything started going the southside.

+From All of these, these are the lessons I learned:

+## 1. Don't take decisions in the heat of the moment

+## 2. Consult an unbiased opinion in difficult situations

+## 3. Never say Never

+## 4. There is a positive side in any bad situation

+## 5. Learn, Take responsibility and forgive yourself

+There is no shame in making mistakes while trying to fo figure things out.
+The goal is to live a fulfilling life, not a perfect one.

+## 6. Grow Wiser

+## 7